monerobuilders/libmonero/docs/start.md

 import "github.com/monumexyz/libmonero/src"
 ```

-Then you can use functions in your project:
+Then you can use functions in your project like this:
 ```go
 fmt.Println(libmonero.Version())
 ```